-To make an ice pack, place ice cubes or a packet of frozen vegetables in a plastic bag and wrap them in a towel.
+To make an ice pack, place ice cubes or a packet of frozen vegetables in a plastic bag then wrap it in a towel.
 Hold this over the area for at least 10 minutes.
 Do not put the ice pack straight on to your skin as this will be too cold and could hurt.

 Over-the-counter painkillers such as paracetamol or ibuprofen may help relieve the pain associated with bruising.

-Most bruises will disappear after around two weeks.
-If the bruise is still there after two weeks, see your GP.
+Most bruises will disappear after around 2 weeks.
+If the bruise is still there after 2 weeks, see a GP.

-Bruises don't just happen under the skin – they can also happen deeper in your tissues, organs and bones.
-While the bleeding isn't visible, the bruises can cause swelling and pain.
+Bruises do not just happen under the skin – they can also happen deeper in your tissues, organs and bones.
+While the bleeding is not visible, internal bruising can cause:

-If you're worried that you may have internal bruising from an injury or accident, visit the nearest accident and emergency (A&E) department.
+If you're worried that you may have internal bruising from an injury or accident, ask for an urgent GP appointment or call 111 for advice.